 Dr. Lupo’s research focuses on the development and application of novel MR imaging data acquisition, processing, and analysis techniques for the evaluation of patients with brain tumors and other neurological diseases using our research 3T and 7T whole body scanners.
 This includes the development of quantitative algorithms critical for processing data from advanced acquisitions for patient studies, implementation of statistical and machine learning models to relate imaging markers with biological characteristics from pathology and clinical outcome in order to both identify patients who would benefit most for a given therapy, and monitor the effects of therapy over time on tumor control, normal brain tissue structure, and cognition.

-Dr. Lupo is the Principal or Co-Principal Investigator for 3 NIH grants, as well as a co-Project leader of 2 projects within an NIH Programmatic Project Grant and Brain Tumor SPORE Grant.
-She has published over 50 research articles.
+Dr. Lupo has been the Principal or Co-Principal Investigator for multiple NIH and DoD grants, as well as a co-Project leader of 2 projects within an NIH Programmatic Project Grant and Brain Tumor SPORE Grant.
+She has published over 75 research articles.

 Magnetic resonance imaging, ultra-high field MRI, algorithm development for quantitative image analysis, imaging biomarker discovery, brain cancer, neurological diseases, evaluation of therapy, the effects of therapy on cognition, statistical modeling, and deep learning